-Catalog of Federal Domestic Assistance (CFDA) Number and Title: 10.028, Wildlife Services
+Catalog of Federal Domestic Assistance (CFDA)/Assistance Listing Number and Title: 10.028, Wildlife

+Services

-Application Due Date: Proposals must be received by June 19, 2021 at 11:59 PM Eastern Daylight Savings Time through ezFedGrants.
+Application Due Date: Proposals must be received through ezFedGrants by Monday, June 12, 2023 at 11:59 PM Eastern Daylight Savings Time.
 Proposals received after this deadline will not be reviewed or considered for funding.
 Submissions through Grants.gov will not be accepted.

-Funding Opportunity Description: In this 2021 announcement, APHIS WS will make available up to \$2,500,000 in funds to further develop and implement wild cervid CWD surveillance, testing, management, and response activities, including further development and evaluation of techniques and strategies to prevent or control CWD in wild cervids.
+Funding Opportunity Description: In this 2023 announcement, APHIS WS will make available \$5,500,000 in funds to control and prevent chronic wasting disease (CWD) in wild cervids, including the development and/or implementation of CWD surveillance, testing, management, and response activities.